ging-dev/manager/README.md

 # Manager
-Manager is Filesystem management, integrated mysqli database management.
+Manager is Filesystem management, integrated mysql database management.
 Use on your website directly.
 ## Author
 - **Izero**
-- **Itachi**
+- **Gingdev**

 ## Usage
 - Just upload to your website